 Who are we?

-We are a community of people who feel modern society is going a bit too fast.
+We are a loose-knit group of folks who feel modern society is going a bit too fast.
 While we accept it and live within the modern world, we also try to live in a slower, simpler, and more balanced way.

 We’ve created this website to lay out a vision for living in community and connect with other people who are interested in joining and molding our efforts.
-We are families, couples, and individuals committed to cultivating a practice of simple, healthy living within a modern community that we collectively create.
-It would most likely follow the model of a cohousing/ecovillage community (private units with shared common house, gardens, etc.), but with a deep commitment to being a place of personal and collective transformation, for both residents and visitors.
+The idea is to assemble a group of families, couples, and individuals committed to cultivating a practice of simple, healthy living within a modern community that we collectively create.
+It would most likely follow the model of a cohousing/ecovillage community (private units with shared common houses, gardens, etc.), but with a perhaps deeper commitment to being a place of personal and collective transformation, for both residents and visitors.

 We feel the dominant cultural focus on the “individual” and “independence” has gone to an extreme and many are beginning to lose their innate understanding of how all things are interconnected.
 We choose to intentionally live in and build “community” – so that we can learn to be more “interdependent” and to better maintain healthy relationships with ourselves and others.